 - At the Administrative Conference, the Respondent is presented with the alleged violation of the Student Code of Conduct, supporting Information, and an explanation of his/her rights.
 The Respondent may bring an Advisor.
-However, if the Advisor disrupts the investigation and resolution process, he/she may be asked to leave.
-The Respondent will be provided the opportunity to present his/her version of the reported incident.
+However, if the Advisor disrupts the investigation and resolution process, they may be asked to leave.
+The Respondent will be provided the opportunity to present their version of the reported incident.

 d.
 Process for Cases Which May Result in Expulsion or Suspension

-- The Respondent shall be provided with written notice of the complaint/allegations, pending investigation, possible charges, possible sanctions, available support services, and the identity of the investigator(s).
-Where applicable, a copy shall also be provided to the alleged victim.
+- The Complainant (where applicable) and Respondent shall be provided with written notice of the complaint/allegations, pending investigation, possible charges, possible sanctions, available support services, and the identity of the Investigator(s).
+Notice should be provided via institution e-mail to the address on file.

-- Upon receipt of the written notice, the Respondent shall be given five (5) business days to respond in writing.
-In that response, the Respondent shall have the right to admit or to deny the allegations, and to set forth a defense with facts, witnesses, and documents – whether written or electronic – in support.
+- Upon receipt of the written notice, the Respondent shall be given five (5) Business Days to respond in writing.
+In that response, the Respondent shall have the right to admit or to deny the allegations, and to set forth a defense with facts, Witnesses, and supporting materials– whether written or electronic – in support.
 Failure to respond by the deadline will be considered a general denial of the alleged misconduct.

-- After review of the Respondent’s response, the investigation shall continue with interviews of the Respondent, the alleged victim (where applicable) and other relevant witnesses; collection and review of documents or other physical or electronic information; and any other steps deemed necessary by the investigator.
-The investigator should retain written notes and/or obtain written or recorded statements from each interview.
-The investigator shall also keep a record of any proffered witnesses not interviewed, along with a brief, written explanation.
+- After review of the Respondent’s response, the investigation shall continue with interviews of the Respondent, the Complainant (where applicable) and other relevant Witnesses; collection and review of documents or other physical or electronic information; and any other steps deemed necessary by the Investigator.
+The Investigator should retain written notes and/or obtain written or recorded statements from each interview.
+The Investigator shall also keep a record of any proffered Witnesses not interviewed, along with a brief, written explanation.

-- The investigation shall be summarized in writing in an initial investigation report and provided to the Respondent and the alleged victim (where applicable) in person or via email.
+- The investigation shall be summarized in writing in an initial investigation report and provided to the Respondent and the Complainant (where applicable and permissible by law) in person or via email.
 This summary should clearly indicate any resulting charges (or alternatively, a determination of no charges), as well as the facts and evidence in support thereof and possible sanctions.

-- To the extent the summary report indicates that the Respondent will be charged with any violation, he or she shall have the opportunity to respond in writing.
-The Respondent’s written response to the report shall be due no later than three (3) business days following the date of the report.
-The respondent’s written response should outline his or her plea in response to the charge(s), and where applicable, his or her defense(s), and the facts, witnesses, and documents – whether written or electronic – in support.
-The Respondent’s failure to submit a written response to the charge(s) within three (3) business days will be interpreted as a denial of the charge(s).
+- To the extent the summary report indicates that the Respondent will be charged with any violation, the Respondent shall have the opportunity to respond in writing.
+The Respondent’s written response to the report shall be due no later than three (3) Business Days following the date of the report.
+The Respondent’s written response should outline a plea in response to the charge(s), and where applicable, the defense(s), and the facts, Witnesses, and documents – whether written or electronic – in support.
+The Respondent’s failure to submit a written response to the charge(s) within three (3) Business Days will be interpreted as a denial of the charge(s).

-- The final investigative report shall be provided to the student conduct panel or Student Conduct Administrator for consideration in adjudicating the charges brought against the Respondent.
-A copy shall also be provided to the Respondent and alleged victim (where applicable) before any hearing.
-The investigator may testify as a witness regarding the investigation and findings, but shall otherwise have no part in the hearing process and shall not attempt to otherwise influence the proceedings outside of providing testimony during the hearing.
+- The final investigative report shall be provided to the Student Conduct Panel or Student Conduct Administrator for consideration in adjudicating the charges brought against the Respondent.
+A copy shall also be provided to the Respondent and the Complainant (where applicable) before any hearing.
+The Investigator may testify as a Witness regarding the investigation and findings but shall otherwise have no part in the hearing process and shall not attempt to otherwise influence the proceedings outside of providing testimony during the hearing.

-- During the conduct process, the Respondent should continue to attend class and required Institute functions unless otherwise instructed by the Vice President for Student Life and Dean of Students or OSI.
+- During the Conduct Process, the Respondent should continue to attend class and required Institute functions unless otherwise instructed by the Associate Vice President for Student Engagement and Well-being/Dean of Students or OSI.

 e.
 The case will be adjudicated by the Student Conduct Administrator or a Student Conduct Panel.
 The Respondent shall have the option of having the charges heard by either the Student Conduct Administrator or by a Student Conduct Panel.
 The Respondent may also request that the case be adjudicated by a different Student Conduct Administrator than that initially authorized to hear the case in the event of perceived bias of the initially authorized official.
-The Student’s reasons for his/her preference must be conveyed to the Vice President for Student Life and Dean of Students, in writing, before the investigation begins.
-Ordinarily, the Student’s preference will be honored; however, the Vice President for Student Life and Dean of Students will make the final decision in his/her sole discretion.
+The Student’s reasons for their preference must be conveyed to the Associate Vice President for Student Engagement and Well-being/Dean of Students, in writing, before the investigation begins.
+Ordinarily, the Student’s preference will be honored; however, the Associate Vice President for Student Engagement and Well-being/Dean of Students will make the final decision in their sole discretion.
 If the Student’s preference is not honored, the rationale for the decision will be provided to the Student in writing.
-The Vice President for Student Life and Dean of Students reserves the right to determine the process to be used based on the relevant facts and circumstances, including, but not limited to:
+The Associate Vice President for Student Engagement and Well-being/Dean of Students reserves the right to determine the process to be used based on the relevant facts and circumstances, including, but not limited to: